by Cathy Jones

 The Coronation Parade Arch is sited within the reserve and faces Plymouth Street.
 For the occasion of the coronation of King George VI in 1937, Enfield Council built the Coronation Arch and refurbished the Reserve.
 In recognition of the occasion, the Arch, Reserve and Road were all renamed with word ‘Coronation’ in their title.

 By the 1920s, there was much public pressure to provide better public reserves and gardens in the borough.
 In 1925 and in 1931, petitions were received by Enfield Council to improve the general amenities alongside the tramway on Punchbowl Road and the condition of the reserve.
-However, improvement works did not commence until 1936 with labour provided by Depression relief work schemes and the desire to mark the Coronation of George VI with the building of the Coronation Arch.
+In 1936, Enfield Council decided to take up funding provided under the new NSW Local Government (Further Amendment) Act, to undertake local public works with the aim of creating more employment.
+The Council spent a total of £30,000 on a number of improvement works, including some drainage, park, improvement and work on the Cooks River, however the primary project was upgrading of the area that became Coronation Reserve.

-Enfield Council approved the purchase of 2500 commemerative medals and distributed them to school children in the area.
+To celebrate the opening of the Arch, Enfield Council approved the purchase of 2500 commemorative medals and distributed them to school children in the area.
 Civic preparations were made for the opening including a request that the shopkeepers keep the coronation decorations up until after the opening of the archway and reserve.
 A choir of children were organised to perform at the opening and invitations were designed and printed.
 Photographs of interest were collected and included in the Council annual report for 1936 which was published as a special commemorative edition.

 The archway and reserve were officially opened by the Governor of New South Wales, Lord Wakehurst, on 5th June, 1937 and at this time, the roadway was renamed Coronation Parade.
 The Mayor of Enfield, Ald.
 Reuben Jenner, noted that the Coronation Arch and reserve and similar civic improvement products were made possible with the financial assistance of government grants and through work relief scheme funding.